 Previous and current research

 The Synchrotron Crystallography Team works in close collaboration with the Structural Biology Group of the European Synchrotron Radiation Facility (ESRF) in the design, construction and operation of macromolecular crystallography (MX) and biological small angle X-ray scattering (bioSAXS) beamlines.
-We are currently co-responsible for the microfocus MX beamline on ID23-2, the fully automatic MX beamline on MASSIF-1/ID30A-1, the new tunable and variable focus MX beamline on ID30B (Figure 1), and the bioSAXS beamline at BM29.
+We are currently co-responsible for the microfocus MX beamline on ID23-2, the fully automatic MX beamline on MASSIF-1/ID30A-1, the tunable and variable focus MX beamline on ID30B (Figure 1), and the bioSAXS beamline at BM29.
 Further information on these facilities can be found on the EMBL Grenoble services webpage.
-In addition, we work in close collaboration with the Diffraction Instrumentation and High-Throughput Crystallisation (HTX) teams on the implementation of new generation sample changers based on a 6-axis robot and in situ plate screening capabilities.
-We also actively contribute to the design and implementation of complex MX and bioSAXS experimental workflows for advanced sample screening, data collection and analysis.
-We also contribute to the development of automated control software for MX and bioSAXS experiments.
+In addition, we work in close collaboration with the Diffraction Instrumentation on the design and user aspects of new scientific instruments.
+We also actively contribute in the design and implementation of complex MX and bioSAXS experimental workflows for automated sample screening, data collection and analyses.

 Future projects and goals